 Community Education is a division of the Northfield Public Schools dedicated to lifelong learning, citizen involvement and the maximum use of school and community resources and facilities.
 Programs and services include early childhood family education, early childhood screening, Hand in Hand Preschool, early childhood initiative coalition, the Ventures programs for children, youth development and youth service, the Connected Kids Mentoring Project, volunteers in schools, recreation, adult basic education, adult enrichment, parent/guardian education programs, Project ABLE for adults with disabilities and community relations.
-For more information visit us at the school district website www.northfieldschools.org.
+For more information visit us at the district website.